FreeJoy-Team/FreeJoyConfigurator/README.md

-**This version of configurator is no more supported!
-Use [FreeJoyConfiguratorQt](https://github.com/FreeJoy-Team/FreeJoyConfiguratorQt) instead**
+# This version of configurator is no more supported!
+Use [FreeJoyConfiguratorQt](https://github.com/FreeJoy-Team/FreeJoyConfiguratorQt) instead

-# FreeJoy Configurator

 FreeJoy Configurator is a visual utility allowing you to setup your [FreeJoy](https://github.com/vostrenkov/FreeJoy) device for your own requirements.

 ![](https://github.com/FreeJoy-Team/FreeJoyWiki/blob/master/images/main.png)

-# Features
+### Features

 * Pin mapping configuration
 * Digital inputs configuration (buttons, toggle switches, encoders, etc.)